mahee-miah/myLearningTools/README.md

 Then for all of Canada, they will have to maintain social distancing and you have to wear mask.
 Well, I do have a bit of research to do right now.
 More tomorrow hopefully.

+### July 1, 2020 (**It is Canada day!**)

+Today is July 1, 2020.
+Some exciting news for me is that it is Canada day!
+There is Fourth of July in USA so in Canada they have Canada day.
+Though, I have to work still.
+My mom told me to do a report about wild new zealand.
+So I am sorting everything out with my notebook.
+Well not that much for the morning.
+More later.